vishalvsparrow/python-stuff/CPICalculator/readme.md

-#A GUI program to obtain the % score from Cumulative Performance Index (GTU)
+#A GUI (made with Tinker) program to obtain the % score from Cumulative Performance Index